dev4py/pymsdl_template/README.md

 ##### B. Use a resources package tree without conflict

-In this case you will use the same package tree between sources and resources but `resources` must be placed in specific sub-package without conflict.
+In this case you will use the same package tree between sources and resources but `resources` must be located in specific sub-package without conflict.

 > **Project structure example:**
 > ```shell